 This former Medtronic CEO who now teaches at Harvard Business School is a deep believer in meditation.
 He loves to meditate on long plane trips and even dedicated one of Medtronic’s conference rooms as a quiet space where employees could go to regain focus and lower stress.

 This former chairman and CEO of The Hartford Financial Service Group uses transcendental mediation to improve his decision-making abilities.
 He has been practicing for 25 years and credits mindfulness with improving his health as well as his relationships with friends and family.
 That sounds pretty good to us!

 This former CEO and chairman of United Fuels serves on the board of Trustees at Maharishi University of Management, a school founded by meditation teachers.
 A familiar sentiment, Steve credits meditation with giving him laser-like focus and a competitive advantage in the business world.

-Not quite a CEO but with a net worth of over $800 million, this comedian may just know what he’s talking about when he says meditation is a key part of his success.
-Seinfeld’s said his main motivation is the fact that it makes him more productive.
+Not quite a CEO but with a net worth of over $800 million, this comedian may just know what he’s talking about when he says meditation is a key part of his success in life.
+Seinfeld’s said his main motivation is the fact that it makes him more productive and reduces stress.